Getting Started with WSO2 API Controller¶

 the OS, these certificates will be imported by default to the controller.
 If the CA or the certificate is new or does

-not get imported by default, you can add the certificate to the certs
+not get imported by default, you can add the certificate to the certs directory found in

-(The default location of the certs directory is /home/.wso2apictl/certs
+(The default location of the certs directory is /home/.wso2apictl/certs)

 The certificates added to this directory will be imported whenever an action is performed with the controller.
 Any

-DER or PEM encoded certificate with the file extensions of *.pem
+DER or PEM encoded certificate with the file extensions of *.pem, *.crt or *.cer can be used with the

 controller.